chipsalliance/firrtl-spec/spec.md

 inst passthrough of Passthrough
 ```

-This assumes you have a module named `Passthrough` declared elsewhere in the current circuit.
+This assumes you have a module named `Passthrough`{.firrtl} declared elsewhere in the current circuit.
 The keyword `of`{.firrtl} is used instead of a colon (`:`{.firrtl}).

 The type of a submodule instance is bundle type determined by its ports.
 Each port creates a field with the same name in the bundle.
-Among these fields, `output` ports are flipped, while `input` fields are unflipped.
+Among these fields, `output`{.firrtl} ports are flipped, while `input`{.firrtl} fields are unflipped.

 For example: